iyobo/jollofjs/readme.md

 The options are endless!

 - **Data Abstraction Done Right**
-JollofJS has a custom-built data abstraction layer that makes it possible to use any database (or REST API) as a datasource by creating an adapter.
+JollofJS has a custom-built data abstraction layer that makes it possible to use any database (or REST API) as a datasource so long as an adapter exists for it.

 - **And More!...**

+*This doc is a Work-in-Progress*

 ## Officially Supported DataSources

 - MongoDB
 - ArangoDB

-It is very easy to make yours!
+More to come, and It is very easy to make yours!

 ## Getting Started

 ```
-npm i -g jollofjs
+npm i -g jollof-cli
 ```
-You also need to have `mongoDB` and `Redis` installed and running.
+You also need to have **ArangoDB** and **Redis** up and running.

-Redis is used for sessions, and mongoDB is the default data adapter your skeleton app will come with.
-However you are notYou can change that adapter to that of another datasource later.
+JollofJS uses Redis for session storage.
+The scaffolded app will come with the ArangoDB data adapter by default.
+You can switch to any other compatible datasource anytime by simply making a change in config/ e.g to MongoDB.

 Create your JollofJS app with: